-Carlton Fields Jorden Burt’s appellate practice and trial support group includes lawyers who have briefed and argued cases before the U.S. Supreme Court, nearly every U.S. Circuit Court of Appeal, and in the state courts of more than 30 states.
+Carlton Fields Jorden Burt’s appellate practice and trial support group includes lawyers who have briefed and argued cases before the U.S. Supreme Court, nearly every U.S. Circuit Court of Appeals, and in the state courts of more than 30 states.
 Many lawyers in the group devote their practice exclusively to appellate work and handle appeals in cases tried by other firms, as well as our firm’s trial lawyers.